sgao103/ng-conf-2019-hackathon/README.md

 _(you will need to provide an `Authorization: Bearer your-token-here` header when submitting)_

 Go to <https://joeskeen.github.io/ng-conf-2019-hackathon/> to log in with GitHub and get your access token.

+Having issues with the api?
+Contact Joe Skeen on the ng-conf app.